paulplant/xdrip4ios_docs/docs/connect/cgm.md

 ### Libre 2 Direct Connection

 !!!info "Compatibility"
-    This is only valid for the European Libre 2 sensor (aka Libre2 EU).
+    This is only valid for the European Libre 2 / Libre 2 Plus sensor (aka Libre2 EU).
 More information [here](../index.md#libre-2-direct-connection).

 Firstly make sure that your Libre 2 sensor is started and working.
 If you scan the sensor with the LibreLink app, **can you see the values/graph**?